The viral video of a boy who was bullied for his dwarfism has been taken down. Here’s how the Quaden Bayles story unfolded.

 The episode explained then four-year-old Quaden’s life and journey up until that point and followed him as he had surgery to relieve pressure on his brain and spinal cord to prevent neurological damage.
 While the surgery was a success, it was explained that a failure in the surgery could have resulted in Quaden’s inability to use his arms and legs.

-His mother posted the video of him heart-wrenching video of him crying on her Facebook page after she picked him up from school, she said.
+His mother posted the video of him crying on her Facebook page after she picked him up from school, she said.

 - source